PolakiniO/WTouch/README.md

 .\scripts\uninstall-wtouch.ps1                  # removes the native build
 .\scripts\uninstall-wtouch.ps1 -Variant c       # removes the portable C build
 ```

+Removing the default `%ProgramFiles%\wtouch` installation also requires an elevated PowerShell session.
+Provide `-Destination` when you installed the binary to a different directory.

 The uninstall script only deletes empty directories, so if you placed other
 files in the installation folder they will be preserved.